anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Prostho Exam Review.md

 - color
 	- between white, yellow and brown to large areas of surface breakup
 	- Brown: greater susceptibility to fractures
-	- if it is fractures it could be difficult to distinguish between enamel hypoplasia (edges of helath enamel lesion are rounded)
+	- if it is fractures it could be difficult to distinguish between enamel hypoplasia (edges of enamel lesion are rounded)
 - reduction 5-40% mineral, therefore softer and more susceptible to wear
 - Demographics: Mexico: 35.4% prevalence of HM
 ## Differential Diagnosis: